Recommendations by Concise User Profiles from Review Text

 \subsection{System Architecture}

 The CUP framework is based on a two-tower architecture for representation learning (one "tower" for users, the other for items, following the prevalent architecture in neural information retrieval with query and document/passage encodings).
-The two towers are jointly trained, coupled by the shared loss function and ground truth.
-Figure \ref{fig:architecture} shows a pictorial overview.
+The two towers are jointly trained, coupled by the shared loss function.

-User reviews and items descriptions are fed into BERT followed by a feed-forward network to learn latent representations.
+User profile and item metadata are fed into BERT followed by a feed-forward network to learn latent representations.
 Downstream, the vectors are simply compared by a dot product for scores that indicate whether the user likes an item or not.
-Importantly, unlike prior works, we allow the top-most layer of BERT itself to be fine-tuned as part of the end-to-end training process.

 The {\em per-item} text usually comprises book titles, tags like categories or genre labels, which can be coarse (e.g., ``thriller'') or fine-grained (e.g., ``Scandinavian crime noir''), and a short description of the book contents.
 The {\em per-user} text can comprise the titles and tags of her training-set books and the entirety of her review texts, which vary widely in length {and informativeness}, hence the need for {smart text selection}.

-In the following, we present the CUP training procedure in Subsection \ref{subsec:training}, the test/deployment-time inference in Subsection \ref{subsec:inference}, the judicious selection of input text snippets in Subsection \ref{subsec:longtext}, and the selection of negative training samples in {Subsection} \ref{subsec:methodology-unlabeleddata}.